Alvarez blasts Baker, Astros to World Series title vs Phils - Local News 8

 Astros rookie shortstop Jeremy Peña was the World Series MVP after getting another key hit, a single to set up Alvarez’s drive.

-The 25-year-old star born in the Dominican Republic also won a Gold Glove award and AL Championship Series MVP — Peña is the first hitter to win those three awards in a career, and he did it all in his first season, per OptaSTATS.
+The 25-year-old star from the Dominican Republic also won a Gold Glove award and AL Championship Series MVP — Peña is the first hitter to win those three awards in a career, and he did it all in his first season, per OptaSTATS.

-Alvarez’s homer cleared the batter’s eye in straightaway center, the backdrop that extends 40 feet above the field.
+Alvarez’s homer cleared the batter’s eye in straightaway center, the backdrop that extends 40 feet above the field, and made it 3-1.
 It was the first time the Cuban slugger connected since the first two games this postseason.

-“This time what I did, I just tried to stay a little bit calm, select a good pitch to swing at,” he said.
-“And that’s what I did.”

 Christian Vázquez added an RBI single later in the inning to make it 4-1.